Advantages and Disadvantages of CFDs

 In summary then, the active trader will give due consideration to all these aspects and should be able to form his own opinion as to whether a CFD account is appropriate to his style of trading and investing.
 I personally believe that they are an invaluable tool, but should complement not replace more tradition normal stock trading accounts, ISA accounts and spread betting.

-The advantages of CFDS include:
+The Advantages of CFDs include:

 - Trade any time frame - no fixed expiry date.